kwizl/weather-app/README.md

 # WEATHER APP

 This project is a weather forecast site using the OpenWeatherAPI.
-The user should be able to search for a specific location and displaying the details of the weather.
+The user can search for a specific location and the app will display local weather details.
 The application does this by consuming the API and showing the desired data to the user.
 Full Project Description [here](https://www.theodinproject.com/courses/javascript/lessons/weather-app)

 ## Screenshots